gto76/python-cheatsheet/README.md

       +-- MemoryError             # Out of memory.
 Could be too late to start deleting vars.
       +-- NameError               # Raised when nonexistent name (variable/func/class) is used.
       |    +-- UnboundLocalError  # Raised when local name is used before it's being defined.
-      +-- OSError                 # Errors such as FileExistsError/PermissionError (see #Open).
+      +-- OSError                 # Errors such as FileExistsError/TimeoutError (see #Open).
       |    +-- ConnectionError    # Errors such as BrokenPipeError/ConnectionAbortedError.
       +-- RuntimeError            # Raised by errors that don't fall into other categories.
       |    +-- NotImplementedEr…  # Can be raised by abstract methods or by unfinished code.
       |    +-- RecursionError     # Raised when the maximum recursion depth is exceeded.
-      +-- StopIteration           # Raised by next() when run on an empty iterator.
+      +-- StopIteration           # Raised when an empty iterator is passed to next().
-      +-- TypeError               # Raised when an argument is of the wrong type.
+      +-- TypeError               # When an argument of the wrong type is passed to function.
       +-- ValueError              # When argument has the right type but inappropriate value.
 ```